mariodavid/mariodavid.github.io/_posts/2015-12-01-cubas-rest-api-if-only-roy-would-knew-about-it.md

 * Fairly understandable Interface mechanism (through Uniform Interface)
 * ...

 These are all valid points.
 Don't get me wrong here, i really like the REST architectural sytle.
-But i think it makes more sence to follow this constraints to get these benefits in some environments that it might make in others.
+But i think it makes in some environments more sense to follow this constraints to get these benefits than it might make in others.

 When we look at the first benefit: scalability, i would argue if you want to build the next facebook, this is a point that your business should be really concerned about.
 But when we are in the environment of business software, just a certain amout of scalability might be enough.
+This level of scalablility might also be straight forward to implement with a clustered tomcat, that share their non stateless information in a cache.

 Driving the app state though the API responses, means that the server sends back the data as well as state machine transitions, that are valid at this point.
 For example, if you ask the server for the information about the *Customer 123*, you'll get back the data of this customer: